Kidnapped Chinese workers freed in Nigeria: police

 "We have rescued the three Chinese expatriates.
 They were freed on Sunday," state police spokeswoman Yemisi Opalola told AFP.

-She said the foreigners who took ill while in captivity, were being given medical care.
+She said the foreigners became ill while in captivity and were being given medical care.

 She said that no arrests had been made.

-It was not immediately clear if a ransom was paid for their release.
+It was not immediately clear if a ransom was paid for their release and police did not provide further details on how they had been rescued.

-Kidnapping for ransom which used to be common in Nigeria's oil-producing south, has lately spread to the other parts of the country.
+Kidnapping for ransom used to be common in Nigeria's oil-producing south but has lately spread to the other parts of the country.

-The victims are usually released after a ransom is paid although police rarely confirm if money changed hands.
+The victims are usually released after a ransom is paid although police rarely confirm if money changes hands.

 Chinese firms are working in Nigeria on multi-billion-dollar infrastructure projects that include mining, railways, airports and roads.